Chapter 18:

 Her words carried weight—more than I’d expected.

-I shifted slightly, wincing as I adjusted the pillow behind my back.
-I looked her in the eye, the room quiet except for the soft creak of her chair.
+I shifted slightly, as I adjusted the pillow behind my back.
+I looked her in the eye, the room went silent.

 I was ready to listen.